shashihacks/resilient-iot/Overview.md

 - The main aim of this task is to gather sensor readings and then transmit them to the raspberry pi, in order to be fed into the control logic.
 - Two of the three sensors, namely the KY028 temperature sensor and the Capacitive soil moisture sensor are only capable of providing analog inputs while the Mh-Rd raindrop module can provide both a digital and analog input.
-- The raspberry pi is not capable of accepting any analog inputs.
+- The raspberry pi is not capable of accepting any analog inputs, for this reason `ESP32` is used.
 - Analog inputs tend to be more sensitive and accurate as opposed to digital inputs, and thus were of more importance.
 - As such, an ESP32 WiFi enabled dev board was used instead to connect to the sensors and gather data.
 - While the code collects data, it also checks if the sensor values are in the correct range, and verifies that the sensors work.
 If not, the code sends a predefined input that notifies the control logic of failing sensors or incorrect data.